Hibis5946/Visual-representation-of-the-relationship-between-post-secondary-school-count-and-unemployment-rate/README.md

 count, unemployment rate, and median household income by States.
 The repository provide code and available libraries to create regression lines, providing a visual representation of the relationships between the unemployment rate (y-axis), the number of post-secondary schools by state (x-axis), the 2022 national median household income (x-axis).
-Ultimately, I will offer recommendations to the political leaders of these counties based on my findings.
+Ultimately, it also offers recommendations to political leaders of these counties based on my findings.
 Data sources:
 I used data from the following sources to accomplish this project.  - - -